-Join us to learn more about strategies and initiatives to raise Philadelphia’s image as a premiere diverse/multicultural destination for meetings and convention.
+Join us to learn more about strategies and initiatives to raise Philadelphia’s image as a premier diverse/multicultural destination for meetings and convention.

 Heath Fogg Davis, a Temple University political science professor, provides provocative insight regarding advocacy for marginalized communities, inspiring and training people in the art of institutional change.

 Richard Lewis, president of iHeartMedia’s Philadelphia market gives us a snapshot of iHeartMedia’s massive growth and the exciting transitions that continue to take place along the way.